 A study of current issues in international missions.
 Topics will be announced.
-Prerequisite: Permission of Instructor, MI 240, MI 251
+Prerequisite: MI 251

 MI 405 Biblical Church Planting

 A study of the theory and practice of planting churches in a way that is faithful to Scripture and meaningful to respondents in their cultural and social contexts.
 Prerequisite: MI 240, MI 251